eat-sleep-code/camera.remote/README.md

 Combining this program with a Raspberry Pi HQ camera, a Raspberry Pi Zero WH, and an Adafruit 16-LED NeoPixel ring will result in a camera that can be controlled via a web page.

 ---

+The following attributes can be adjusted from the web interface:

+1) Capture
+     * Still Photo
+     * Video*
+1) Shutter Speed
+1) ISO
+1) Exposure Compensation
+1) Bracketing
+1) Scene Lighting - Currently limited to a 16-LED NeoPixel.
+     * Red
+     * Green
+     * Blue
+     * White

+:information_source:  The primary purpose of this application is intended still photography /photogammetry.
+Video preview is suspended during capture due to apparent hardware limitations.
+This system can be used to capture video, but currently it is not user-friendly.

+---
 ## Getting Started

 - Use [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) to: